Shaf8808/project-portfolio-5/README.md

 ### Manual Testing

 It was important to carry out a series of manual tests for the different endpoints used throughout my project in order to ensure that they all worked as intended.
 These manual tests were carried out using the Django Rest Framework HTML interface running on the local server and the deployed database.
 I have documented these tests in a seperate [TESTING.md](https://github.com/Shaf8808/project-portfolio-5/blob/main/TESTING.md) file.

+### Automated Testing

+On top of the manual tests carried out for the API of my site, I also implemented some automated tests for my post list and post detail views which can be found in my `tests.py` file in my posts directory.
+These tests involved checking if the post list view listed posts as intended, allowing logged in users to create their own posts, as well as if a logged out user could create a post.
+These tests have been appropriately named such as `def test_logged_in_user_can_create_post(self)`.

+The tests have been carried out by first creating a mock user and testing the various elements such as creating a post, seeing a list of posts etc. This is mainly done by looking at the response status code which should be a 200 ok code.

+I was heavily inspired by the Moments app tutorial when it came to creating these automated tests.
+I would have loved to carry out some more for the other apps included in my project, but I unfortunately ran out of available time.
+This is definitely something I intend to look into in more detail, and hopefully increase my skill and confidence in.

 ## Python validation